UPPS 04.01.11 - Risk Management of Information Resources

 The continuance of authorization for renewals and continued use of such “grandfathered” information systems and system components is not perpetual.
 Reassessment of information systems and information system components will be required on a basis determined by the CISO, or designee.

 Test functions shall be kept either physically or logically separate from production functions.
-Copies of production data shall not be used for testing unless all personnel involved in testing are authorized access to the production data or all confidential information has been removed from the test copy (see NIST 800-53 SC).
+Copies of production data shall not be used for testing unless all personnel involved in testing are authorized access to the production data or all confidential information has been removed from the test copy (see NIST SP 800-53 SC).

 Appropriate information security and audit controls shall be incorporated into new systems.
 Each phase of systems acquisition or development shall incorporate corresponding development or assurances of security controls.
-The movement of system components through various life cycle phases shall be tracked, and, more specifically, the movement of any software component into production shall be logged (see NIST 800-53 SA).
+The movement of system components through various life cycle phases shall be tracked, and, more specifically, the movement of any software component into production shall be logged (see NIST SP 800-53 SA).

-After a new system has been placed into production, all program changes shall be authorized and accepted by the system owner, or designee, prior to implementation (see NIST 800-53 SA).
+After a new system has been placed into production, all program changes shall be authorized and accepted by the system owner, or designee, prior to implementation (see NIST SP 800-53 SA).
 The system owner’s authorizations to make changes and acceptances of those changes shall be documented and maintained.

 To the extent practicable, the principles of separation of duties and least privilege shall be applied to the system development, acquisition, and production life cycle.
 For example, the developer or maintainer of a component should not also have the ability to place the component into production.

 Modifications to production data by custodians or developers shall be authorized in advance by the system owner.
 If advanced authorization is not possible in a real or perceived emergency, the owner shall be notified as soon as possible after the fact and the notification documented.
 The notification log entry shall contain the notification date and time, a description of the data modified, the justification for the modification, and the identities of the owner and the custodian.